-The Ram Quarter is set in the grounds of the old Young's Brewery, a site where beer has been brewed since at least 1533.
-Despite Young's closing in 2006, a small-scale brewery has been kept on-site, ensuring the Ram continues as Britain's oldest working brewery.
-The new development maintains that heritage by incorporating the brewery's iconic listed buildings which house a new microbrewery and museum.
+Ram Quarter is set in the grounds of the old Young's Brewery, a site where beer has been brewed since at least 1533.
+Despite Young's closing in 2006, a small-scale brewery has been kept on-site during the development period, ensuring the Ram continues as Britain's oldest working brewery.
+The new development maintains that heritage by incorporating the brewery's iconic listed buildings.

 In 1831 the brewery site was purchased by Charles Allen Young and Anthony Fothergill Bainbridge, and for more than 170 years provided London, the UK and the world with Young’s famous ales.
 The brewery became a London landmark, and most of the listed buildings in the Ram Quarter date from this historic period.